IBM/aspera-cli/README.erb.md

 ### <a name="clientreg"></a>API Client Registration

-The first step is to declare `aslmcli` in Files using the admin interface.
+The first step is to declare `aslmcli` in Aspera on Cloud using the admin interface.

 (official documentation: [https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client](https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client) ).